Automatically perform tasks when a computer is added or changed

 If multiple event-based tasks are triggered by the same condition, the tasks are executed in alphabetical order by task name.

-Existing event-based tasks can be enabled or disabled.
+To prevent an existing event-based task from running, right-click it and then click Disable .
 For example, you may want to temporarily disable an event-based task while you perform certain administrative duties during which you don't want any activity to occur.
-The control to enable or disable an event-based task is on the General tab of the task's Properties window.